jehy/cmx.js/readme.md

 I did not publish it as service because it contains many critical vulnerabilities and I don't recommend doing it.

 No other changes besides fixes are done - it should look exactly like many years ago.
 All credits go to original author.

+## Known bugs

+Sometimes borders in the image are misplaced.
+Clicking `apply` another time fixes it.